 Encouraged by DJ-producer Howie B to start DJing, Watt was thirty-two when he first started mixing freestyle sets of jazz, drum 'n' bass and deep house in London in 1995.
 Guest sets followed at London nights such as James Lavelle's Dusted, Fabio's Swerve and Howie B's own west London Sunday parties at The Paradise.

-In 1998 he established the London Sunday day-night club Lazy Dog with Blackmarket Records's Jay Hannan at the tiny 200-capacity Notting Hill Arts Club in west London focussing on the then underground sound of deep house.
-The night forged a pioneering path in the capital's now ubiquitous day-night Sunday clubbing scene.
-It became a runaway success, and soon a bi-monthly Friday night party the 900-capacity central London club The End was added.
+In 1998 he established the twice-monthly Sunday party Lazy Dog with Blackmarket Records's Jay Hannan at the tiny 200-capacity Notting Hill Arts Club in west London.
+Focussing on the underground sound of deep house, the party forged a pioneering path in the capital's then nascent day-night Sunday clubbing scene, and soon a regular Friday night event was added at the 900-capacity central London club The End.
 Sell-out US tours and three performances at Miami's Winter Music Conference cemented the duo's reputation.

 Moving away from Everything But The Girl's mainstream eclecticism and into club-oriented dance music production, Watt also turned out an accompanying string of hit dancefloor remixes for Sade, Sunshine Anderson, Zero 7, Maxwell and Meshell Ndegeocello.